DaveParillo/cisc192-reader/src/chapter4/review-2.rst

          On a distant planet, depending on the characteristics of an egg, a kenchic, an ooseg, or a guinpen might hatch from it.
-Let's write the function birdType which returns an int corresponding to each type of bird (1 for kenchic, 2 for ooseg, and 3 for guinpen).
+Let's write the function bird_type which returns an int corresponding to each type of bird (1 for kenchic, 2 for ooseg, and 3 for guinpen).
 If the egg is round, then it is a guinpen.
 Otherwise, if the egg is round and it isn't gray, then it is a kenchic.
 If it isn't a guinpen and it isn't a kenchic, then it's an ooseg.